Last updated on September 30, 2025

 Island x5

-Right now the best place to get a feel for how to use rad counters in Commander is the Mutant Menace Fallout precon.
+The best place to get a feel for how to use rad counters in Commander is the Mutant Menace Fallout precon.
 It already includes all of the best rad counter cards printed in this set, as well as plenty of proliferate effects to stack up even more radiation.
-Unfortunately there aren’t any additional rad counter cards to dig up, and might not be for a long time, but a few tweaks to the precon could shape the deck up into something truly radiant.
+New mill tools show up in pretty much every set, so a few tweaks like Dreamtide Whale or Riverchurn Monument added to the precon can shape the deck up into something truly radiant.

 Final Thoughts